matttm/imposter-db/README.md

 To begin, you must have Go and Docker installed.
 In case you are on mac, docker won't work by itself, unless you install docker desktop.
 If you're like me and PREFER CLIs, then install, `colima` which is a container runtime, and can serve as a "docker daemon".

-First set these environment variables, in the terminal that will be running the proxy in, for connecting to your desired remote database
+First, you need to run the docker daemon, which you can do if using Colima by running:
 ```
-export DB_HOST=""
-export DB_USER=""
-export DB_PASS=""
-export DB_NAME=""
+colima start
 ```

-Then you'll need to build the docker image and then start a container:
+Then, you'll need to build the docker image and then start a container:
 ```
 docker build -t imposter-img .